 Innerspring mattresses are what comes to mind for most people when they think of a traditional bed.
 Chances are you grew up using a spring mattress, had one in college, or have slept on one at mid-range hotels.
 They are generally less expensive to manufacture but do last a long time.

 Who Benefits Most from An Innerspring Mattress?

 Those who want durability, some bounce, good support, and impressive airflow (cooling) should consider an innerspring mattress.
 The edge support on most spring mattresses is also impressive.

 Latex mattresses are another good option.
 A natural latex mattress is derived from the rubber tree.
 It gives off a milky white sap that is processed with a few other ingredients to transform the mix into rubber.
 The latex used can be synthetic or natural.
 Most latex mattresses consist of a blend of both.
 Natural latex is more environmentally friendly, but it is expensive to manufacture.
 Expect these mattresses to cost over $2,000.

 Who Benefits Most from A Latex Mattress?

 Those who want bounce, cooling, durability, no smell, and a mattress that is made with eco-friendly materials (only natural latex).
 The Recore mattress is our Top Pick for a Latex Mattress in Canada.

 Depending on if you are a side, back, or stomach sleeper, you’ll find that your mattress needs change.
 There is a mattress ideal for every preference, so think about the sleep position you prefer in order to get a reasonable prediction of which mattresses your body will best respond to.

 Side sleepers must be very careful to avoid mattresses that are too firm or too soft.
 Too much or too little sinkage in mattresses may not alleviate pressure points that build up around the neck, shoulders, and hips.

-Novosbed is one of the few mattress brands to offer multiple firmness options.
-The Novosbed contains high-density foam which has a slower response to your body weight, allowing your body to ease into the mattress and allow for pressure relief on the neck, shoulders, and hips as the mattress contours to your body.
+The Octave contains high-density foam, which has a slower response to your body weight, allowing your body to ease into the mattress and allow for pressure relief on the neck, shoulders, and hips as the mattress contours to your body.